talha-ah/portfolio/src/components/Resume/data/CV.md

 _Jan 2021 - Dec 2022 | Skupreme_

-- Leadership: Orchestrated client collaboration, facilitating demos, and resolving challenges in real-time, resulting in a seamless project development process and a 30% boost in client satisfaction ratings.
+- Leadership: Led client collaboration, conducted demos, and addressed challenges for seamless project development, leading to a 30% increase in client satisfaction ratings.
-- Impact: Boosted the application&apos;s functionality and speed by 30%, resulting in a $2M increase in value through the implementation of advanced strategies and techniques.
+- Impact: Enhanced application functionality and speed by 30%, adding $2M in value through advanced strategies and techniques.
-- Efficiency: Engineered scalable frameworks, implementing best-in-class design principles, achieving and enhanced overall performance metrics by 25%.
+- Efficiency: Engineered scalable frameworks, implementing best-in-class design principles, achieving overall performance metrics by 25%.
-- Mentorship: Provided mentorship to the junior engineers, and guiding them on best practices and methodologies, developing new and optimizing existing features in standardized and efficient manner.
+- Mentorship: Mentored junior engineers on best practices, methodologies, and feature optimization for standardized and efficient development.

 ### Full Stack Developer

 _Jul 2020 - May 2021 | Falcon IT Consulting_

-- Mentorship: Guided and mentored a team of 5 engineers, providing career advice and identifying areas for improvement.
+- Mentorship: Mentored a team of 5 engineers, providing career advice and pinpointing areas for growth.
 - Collaboration: Led comprehensive analysis and documentation of client requirements, resulting in a 20% reduction in project iteration cycles.
-- Achievement: Directed a $3 million project, overseeing analysis, planning, and development, and achieved the "**Award of Excellence for Outstanding Accomplishments**".
+- Achievement: Oversaw a $3 million project from analysis to completion, earning the 'Award of Excellence for Outstanding Accomplishments'.

 ### Full Stack Developer